Jump to the content

 "After more than a decade of working in a large corporation, we no longer wanted to devote our lives to the competition and business," says their website.
 "But it took a serious illness, followed by a one -year honeymoon around the world until we found the courage to escape the well -known hamster wheel."

-Greta and Jan Navel converted an old car to an at home on wheels.
-They want to travel around the world and also visit Terre Des Hommes projects.
-They have already met the first in Berlin: The advisory and care center for young refugees and migrants (BBZ) is currently expanding a bus with the support of an art laboratory for young people in Kreuzberg (Arrivo Berlin exercise workshops/S27- art and education).
+Greta and Jan Navel converted an old car into a home on wheels.
+They plan to use it to travel the world and visit Terre des Hommes projects.
+They've already encountered the first one in Berlin: The Advisory and Support Center for Young Refugees and Migrants (BBZ) is currently converting a bus with the support of an art lab for young people in Kreuzberg (ARRIVO BERLIN Übungswerkstätten/S27 – Art and Education).

 Young refugees can test their skills in car mechanics, in which wood and metal processing and in the electrics can test and discover new work areas.
 As soon as the bus is ready for use, refugees can be offered to profession and education directly in front of the immigration office or before your accommodation initial advice on residence and social law.